Skip to Content

 To determine whether a fee is worth it, you'll want to do the following:

-The entire point of a balance transfer is usually to pause on paying interest and save a few bucks.
+The crucial step is to compare the transfer fee to the amount of interest you would pay on your current card — that difference determines whether the transfer makes financial sense.
 Understanding how Fed Rate Cuts affect your credit card APR can help you time your balance transfer for maximum savings.
 You'll want to make the potential savings higher than the fee you'll get hit with.

 DJ Jack, a financial planner with Abundo Wealth, offers the following example, "You have $10,000 on your card, and you want to move it to a new one with 0% interest.
 If the transfer fee is 5%, that'll cost you $500."